 Below I present the full list of simple living and minimalist blogs and resources such as books, courses, videos, podcasts etc. on the Internet.
-Many them of them are websites to which I keep coming back for years.
+Many of them are websites to which I keep coming back for years.
 But it’s not my personal list.
 There are also places new to me, recommended by friends from minimalist FB groups (thank you for your help).

 Best minimalist blogs and resources 2018